Footlight Parade: Production

 Looking for a role different from the gangster films such as The Public Enemy that catapulted him to fame, Cagney actively campaigned for the lead role of Chester Kent, based on well-known impresario Chester Hale of the prologue production company Fanchon and Marco.
 Cagney had gotten his start in vaudeville and Broadway before going into film work; the film became his first on-screen appearance as a dancer.
 Cagney had only fallen into his gangster persona when he and Edward Woods switched roles three days into the shooting of 1931's The Public Enemy.
-That role catapulted Cagney into stardom and a series of gangster films, which throughout his career, Cagney found to be as much a straitjacket as a benefit.
+That role catapulted Cagney into stardom and a series of gangster films.
+Throughout his career, Cagney found being typecast as a gangster to be as limiting as it was a benefit.

 While Powell's role was written specifically for him, he was replaced by Stanley Smith when he fell ill.
 When he recovered, Smith's scenes were reshot with Powell.
 The film became the third pairing of Powell and Ruby Keeler after 42nd Street (1933) and Gold Diggers of 1933, the first two Warner Bros.
 Busby Berkeley musicals.
 Similarly, Dorothy Tennant was initially cast as Harriet Gould, but replaced by Ruth Donnelly.
 Other actors considered for various roles included Eugene Pallette, George Dobbs and Patricia Ellis.

 Warner Bros. initially signed for Larry Ceballos to choreograph the film when Berkely was unavailable.
 However, when Berkeley was able to make changes to his schedule, the studio let Ceballos go.
 Ceballos subsequently sued Berkeley and the studio for $100,000 for breach of contract.